-People’s desire to engage with businesses and the overall brand perception depends heavily on public opinion.
+People’s desire to engage with businesses and the overall brand perception depend heavily on public opinion.
 According to a survey by Podium, 93 percent of consumers say that online reviews influence their buying decisions.
 Users may not give you a chance once they’ve read a few bad reviews.
-They won’t research whether feedback was fake or not.
+They won’t research whether feedback is fake or not.
 They’ll choose another option.

 What is sentiment analysis

 This analysis type is also known as opinion mining (with a focus on extraction) or affective rating.
-Some specialists use the terms sentiment classification and extraction as well.
-Regardless of the name, the goal of sentiment analysis is the same: to know a user or audience opinion on a target object by analyzing a vast amount of text from various sources.
+Some specialists prefer the terms sentiment classification and extraction.
+Regardless of the name, the goal is the same: to know a user or audience opinion on a target object by analyzing a vast amount of text from various sources.

 Sentiment by polarity.
 Source: KDnuggets